Nialixus/filesaverz/README.md

     </td>
   </tr>
   <tr>
-    <td><b>fileTypes</b>, in saving method this fileTypes used as an option for user to set the desired fileTypes to write.
-But in picking file method. this property is used to limit what kind of fileTypes that we want to display.</td>
+    <td><b>fileTypes</b>, this property is used to limit what kind of fileTypes that we want to display, and in saving method this fileTypes also used as an option for user to set the desired fileTypes to write.</td>
     <td>
       <pre lang='dart'>
 const ['jpg','gif','png'],